 3. To promote accessible primary health care

-4. To thwart nurse exploitation and promote safe environment for every Filipino patient
+4. To thwart nurse exploitation and promote a safe environment for every Filipino patient

 5. Nurses will be able to provide basic commodities for their families.